The G6 is Force USA’s most affordable weight stack all-in-one trainer.

 You can’t beat a lifetime warranty on the frame because that’s as long as it gets (and better than the 10 years other brands will offer).

-I also thing 2 years on the pulleys is pretty fair, although you shouldn’t have any issues with them breaking down.
+I also think 10 years on the cables and pulleys is great, although you shouldn’t have any issues with them breaking down.

 That about does it for the G6.